jmolivas/composer-resolver/README.md

 The Composer Resolver will validate for a `{"config": {"platform": {}}` definition in the `composer.json` to be present, as this is a requirement.
-Otherwise the Composer Resolver would always resolve with it's own available platform which is never what you want to have.
+Otherwise the Composer Resolver would always resolve with its own available platform which is never what you want to have.
 But you can do even more.
 You can tell it, which packages you already have installed and thus should be considered for the dependency resolving